Social Action Council Identity and Mission Statements

 Our mission is to engage and empower Immaculate Conception parishioners to live lives of justice, healing, compassion, and peace, manifesting the reign of God in our parish, our community, and our world.
 We will do this by being attentive to the signs of the times, through dialogue, and through organized communal response to societal and individual human needs, always cognizant that all human beings are created in the image and likeness of God.

-Casey Stanton, Minister for Justice, Peace and Integrity of Creation—The Minister for Justice, Peace and Integrity of Creation is responsible for promoting and facilitating peace and justice activities and Catholic Social Teaching within the parish, as well as implementing Immaculate Conception's social justice mission in the greater community by networking with Durham congregations, social service agencies and community groups.
+Casey Stanton, Minister for Social Action and Discipleship — Casey is responsible for promoting and facilitating peace and justice activities and Catholic Social Teaching within the parish, as well as implementing Immaculate Conception's social justice mission in the greater community by networking with Durham congregations, social service agencies and community groups.
 E-mail

 Katushka Olave, Latino Pastoral Associate - The Latino ministry is an ever growing part of Immaculate Conception.
 The Latino ministry coordinator is responsible for coordinating, training, and directing those involved in various pastoral and liturgical ministries, Spanish and English classes, adult faith formation, youth, social justice, parish life.
 Katushka devotes approximately one-half of her time to social justice education and organizing activities.
 E-mail or 919-281-0731